Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Method

-Within this reusable dynamic QMDP circuit, the design must address three core requirements across $T$ time steps: preserving the data from each interaction, resetting qubits to ground state $\ket{0}$ for reuse, and ensuring proper state propagation through the quantum state transition function.
-At each step $t$, the agent receives a state $\ket{s_t}$, selects an action $\ket{a_t}$, and the environment transitions to a new state $\ket{s'_t}$ while producing a reward $\ket{r_t}$.
-This sequence repeats for all $T$ time steps using the same state, action, next state, and reward registers, with $\ket{s'_t}$ becoming $\ket{s_{t+1}}$ for the next interaction.
-In the quantum circuit, this propagation is achieved by transferring the value stored in the next state qubits $\ket{s'_t}$ to the state qubits $\ket{s_{t+1}}$.
-This is implemented using CNOT gates, which conditionally flip the target qubits based on the state of the control qubits.
-If a control qubit $\ket{s'_t}$ is in the $\ket{0}$ state, the corresponding target qubit $\ket{s_{t+1}}$ remains unchanged; if it is in the $\ket{1}$ state, the target qubit is flipped.
-This operation effectively maps $\ket{s'_t}$ to $\ket{s_{t+1}}$, ensuring that the result from time step $t$ becomes the starting state for time step ${t+1}$.
-In our quantum circuit, where states, actions, and next states exist in superposition, the CNOT operation preserves quantum coherence, enabling all possible state transitions to evolve in parallel.
+Algorithm~\ref{alg:dynamic_qmdp} formalizes this dynamic execution model for a $T$-step interaction using a single set of quantum registers.
+Within this dynamic multi-step QMDP formulation, the circuit design must satisfy three core requirements at every time step: preserving the sampled interaction data, resetting qubits to the ground state $\ket{0}$ for reuse, and correctly propagating the environment state to the next time step.
+In particular, the computed next state register $\ket{s'_t}$ must be coherently transferred to serve as the input state of the subsequent interaction, such that $\ket{s_{t+1}}$ = $\ket{s'_t}$.
+This state propagation is implemented using CNOT gates applied from the next-state qubits to the state qubits: if a control qubit corresponding to $\ket{s'_t}$ is in the $\ket{0}$ state, the target qubit $\ket{s_{t+1}}$ remains unchanged; if it is in the $\ket{1}$ state, the target qubit is flipped.
+In this way, the next state at time step $t$ ($\ket{s'_t}$) is deterministically re-encoded as the current state at time step ${t+1}$ ($\ket{s_{t+1}}$), ensuring consistency with the sequential state propagation defined in the dynamic QMDP circuit.